elmasse/elmasse.io/posts/2020-07-22-is-this-a-shitty-day.md

 This is not a debug problem.
 Otherwise I'd post it in Stack Overflow.
 I'm not asking for your opinion.

-I hate it when people just reply to it as with Dan's tweet: "It's a bad sleep pattern" -- my brain just yelled "F**K YOU!" -- or "Go for a walk, that works for me..." -- "If that works, then get lost!" -- yeah, my brain again.
+I hate it when people just reply to it as with Dan's tweet: "It's a bad sleep pattern", or "Go for a walk, that works for me...".
+Somehow, I stumbled across a reference to this article called [Ring Theory](https://www.latimes.com/opinion/op-ed/la-xpm-2013-apr-07-la-oe-0407-silk-ring-theory-20130407-story.html) which I think it's a must read.
+Comfort in, complain out.

 ---

 For the record, I sleep a solid 8-9 hour a day.
 Quit smoking almost a year ago.
 I exercise weekly.
-I read a lot (in paper).
+I read a lot (both physical books and e-books).
 I try to stay away from screens at least 1 hour before going to bed.
-I started to eat a bit healthy.
+I started to eat a bit healthier.
 All these might help, I'm not gonna deny it.
 I feel overall way better.
 But these episodes haven't changed much.
 They feel pretty similar from what can I recall, like, 15 years ago.

 But now I recognize the episodes.
 Writing is some way to unload them from my head.
 So this seems to help to visualize the problem.
 Not just hide them once I got back on track and get myself busy with problems to solve.
 That definitely doesn't help.